kmcd14/pands-project2021/README.md

 <h2><b><u>Conclusion</u></b></h2>
 I approached the analysis with the same intention of its original purpose - to be able to identify the different species of iris by the variants in characteristics (Petal length, petal width, sepal length and sepal width).
 From this analysis I have concluded that the petal is the most important variable when classifying the species of iris.
 It is easier to distinguish its dimensions between the species than that of the sepal.
 <br></br>
 Overall, I learnt a lot by doing this project.
-I have never analysed a dataset before and was apprehensive about how to go about it.
+I had no previous experince with analysing data or much programming experience and was apprehensive about how to go about it.
 It is such a vast area and there are so many paths you could go with it, it can be overwhelming.
 I believe I have met the objectives of this project, which was to investigate the iris data set, analyse the data , create a python script to do this and document my findings in this README.
 I found using the data visualisation tools matplotlib and seaborn pivotal in helping me understand the data.
 It helped me see relationships between the data clearly.
 I can see why data visualisation is it’s own field and how important it is.
 I explored the styling libraries of these libraries to make visually pleasing plots, this is definitely an area I wish to explore more in the future.
 This README was also something that was new to me.
 Learning how to format and make it appealing was something that took a bit of time and again is something I would like to develop in future projects, as it’s often the first file that is seen when you click into the repository on github so its an important first impression.
 <br></br>